libvenus/SharedTaxi_RL_Environment/README.md

 	4. sharedtaxi_test.py - The driver/wrapper that initializes the SharedTaxi envrionment, helps the agent interact with the environment and learn

 ## Dependencies
-No other dependency other that OpenAI's gym environment and common Python libraries
+No other dependency other that OpenAI's Gym toolkit and common Python libraries

 ## Todo